sniff122Development/ServerProtectorDocs/docs/commands/sync.md

 # sync
 > Command group for ban syncing configuration

+### Note
+All of these commands require your server to be manually approved by ServerProtector support, please join the support server [here](https://support.serverprotector.me) to have your server approved.

 ## `enable`
 > Enabled ban syncing and performs a first sync of bans